plasidu/tellconky/README.md

 host1..hostN: hosts running ssh to which to connect

 Tellconky.py has to be started from its directory.
 It send a file to /tmp on remote host and periodicaly uses it to read maximaly 1000 lines of log.
 After reading it stores last read position and the next run continues there.
-Remotely read content is then filtered and then writen to fifo, from which it is suppoesed to be queried by conky, watch or similiar periodicaly reading program.
+Remotely read content is then filtered written to fifo, from which it is supposed to be queried by conky, watch or similiar periodicaly reading program.
 Running tellconky.py generate tellconkyrc in current directory.
 This file has to be used as config by conky.